mouseandthebillionaire/Cart315/course-information/outline.md

 Attendance of the studio period is technically optional, but students are *very heavily encouraged* to take the time to connect with the instructor and to work in the group setting.

-### Projects

-There will be three graded projects during the course.
-The first project is a quick turnaround to introduce proper scoping of small projects, and will be graded pass/fail.
-The second and third projects will scaffold on work done in class and on each other, increasing in complexity, and will each go through a complete design cycle of ideation, prototyping, testing, and refinement.

-## GitHub
+## Weekly Prototypes and Process Documentation via GitHub

-You will be need to create your own repository on GitHub to save, track, and present coursework.
+Every week you will make something to test a design idea.
+You will use GitHub to save, track, and present this and all other coursework.
 We will be using the [MDM Framework](https://www.gamesasresearch.com/mdm) for tracking progress and changes in both the design thinking and execution of your work.
+Each week I will select students to informally talk through their most recent design sprint in front of the class for feedback.
+These weekly design journals will be graded and make up the majority of the available points for this course.

+### Final Project

+As we reach the end of the semester the weekly prototypes will solidify into a final idea, with each new prototype scaffolding on the ones before.
+These prototypes will increase in complexity and refinement, as every week you work through a complete design cycle of ideation, prototyping, testing, and refinement.

 ## Course Website

 You're looking at it!
 I will post most things here (including details on lecture schedules, readings, examples, assignments, etc.).
-I will be posting grades to you via the course [Moodle](https://moodle.concordia.ca/).
+The course [Moodle](https://moodle.concordia.ca/) will mainly be used for posting grades.

 ## Evaluation

-Specific evaluation requirements will be provided when assigned.

-* Limited Scope Introduction Project @ 5% (pass/fail)
+* Limited Scope Introduction Project (5% pass/fail)
-* Scaffolded Shmup Project @ 15%
-* Debugging Practicum @ 10%
+* Weekly Process Documentation (10 @ 8% each | 80% total)
-* Exploration Prototypes (2) @ 5% each / 10% total
+	* Exploration Prototypes (4)
-* Iterative Prototypes (2) @ 5% each / 10% total
+	* Iterative Prototypes (5)
-* Playtests (2) @ 5% each / 10% total
-* Final Game and Presentation @ 25%
+	* Final Documentation (1)
-* Weekly Design Journal @ 15%
+* Final Game @ 15%

 ## Accessibility & Inclusion